FrankWorldview/blockchain/smart_contracts/3_Exercise3.md

 # Exercise 3: Fundraising

-## Create, Test, and Deploy the Hello Contract
+## Create, Test, and Deploy the FundraiserFactory Contract
 + Open a Git Bash (in Windows) or a terminal (in Mac).
 + Create a folder `Solidity` and enter it.
   ```